foxtbirdy/Small-Stuff/ROT13 Encode/ReadMe.md

 Please note that any numerical letters or any non-alphabets can interrupt the program.</br>
 These letters are not part of the ROT13

+<h3><b>!
+Important Log !</b></h3>
+The python solution of this code is not fully reliable.
+Expect a change shortly.
+If not, Please state a Issue and I try to have a look at it.